erictellez/IBM-data-science-capstone-project/README.md

 Important:  Unfortunately, the actual metropolitan urban area is divided by two different states and the more confident data is just in the state that is formerly known as Federal District.

 #### 3. Methodology
+First we need to download the database of the Hidrological Observatory of the National University.
+This database has several stations and each stations has its own data.
+The data has the following columns:
+We only need this columns so we droped the others.
+The data was taken every minute and we need to sum every minute of each day to get the daily amount of rain.
+The daily amount of rain is a fair measurement since it rains during the night and since the rain harvesting system is passive it could be collecting water while the people is sleeping.
+Thats why the measurments start at 7am and end at the same hour.

+The frecuency is the most important part of this project.
+Because of that one can reduce the cost of the water tank.
+My first guest was that the measurument has to be once a day but lets see.

 #### 4. Results